pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

 As you can see, we simply just call ``.metal()`` to move our input tensor from CPU to GPU, and then call ``.cpu()`` to move the result back.
 Internally, ``.metal()`` will copy the input data from the CPU buffer to a GPU buffer with a GPU compatible memory format.
 When `.cpu()` is invoked, the GPU command buffer will be flushed and synced.
 After `forward` finished, the final result will then be copied back from the GPU buffer back to a CPU buffer.

-The last step we have to do is to add the `Accelerate.framework` and the `MetalShaderPerformance.framework` to your xcode project.
+The last step we have to do is to add the `Accelerate.framework` and the `MetalPerformanceShaders.framework` to your xcode project.
 (Open your project via XCode, go to your project target’s "General" tab, locate the "Frameworks, Libraries and Embedded Content" section and click the "+" button)

 If everything works fine, you should be able to see the inference results on your phone.
 The result below was captured from an iPhone 11 device